 \section{Conclusion}

-In this paper, we propose a novel time series prediction framework named Multi-scale Temporal Memory Learning and Efficient Debiasing (MTMD).
-With the help of memory blocks, our MTMD not only effectively aggregates stock-concept information from multi-scale time but also learns the low noise pattern of stock trend based on memorized real profit signals in recorded historical patterns.
-Moreover, we further enhance the temporal consistency of this model via self-similarity, which is free from time intervals.
-The experimental results from stock sets CSI 100 and CSI 300 show that our model reaches a new state-of-the-art performance and significantly improves the accuracy of stock trends.
+In this paper, we propose a framework named Multi-scale Temporal Memory Learning and Efficient Debiasing (MTMD).
+With the help of memory items, our model not only aggregates stock-concept information effectively from a local scale but also judges the stock trend based on memorized real profit signals in recorded historical patterns.
+Specifically, we further enhance the temporal consistency via self-similarity, free from time intervals.
+Moreover, the complexity would decrease from $\mathcal{O}(T^2)$ (Recurrent Module) to $\mathcal{O}(T)$ (MTMD).
+The experimental results from stock sets CSI 100, CSI 300 and CSI 500 show that our model has reached new state-of-the-art performance and significantly improved the accuracy of stock trends.
 Despite our superior performance under real stock sets, markets are constantly changing.
-In the future, we will deploy our model under a more up-to-date stock market and make it more adaptive to more complex trading environments in real scenarios.
+In future works, we will deploy our model under a more up-to-date stock market and make it more adaptive to more complex trading environments in real scenarios.